If you have questions about transport in Taiwan, make sure you read this page from top to bottom!

 As stated earlier, rural places in Taiwan lack adequate public transport.
 If you’re heading for the big mountain resorts like Sun Moon Lake, Alishan (Ali Mountain), Wulai, or Pinglin, you won’t have difficulties finding transport.

 On the other hand, if your plan is to get to more remote spots in the Central Mountain Range to do some hiking, may I suggest you get a car, a scooter, or try hitchhiking.
+Places like Hehuanshan and Snow Mountain are harder to get to.
+Plan ahead to get there, and double / triple-check schedules.

 Transport in Taiwan’s touristic spots

-The best way to rent a scooter at those destinations is to first get a place to stay, then ask the hotel staff to contact a scooter rental agency for you.
+The best way to rent a scooter at those places is to first get a place to stay, then ask the hotel staff to contact a scooter rental agency for you.
 Tell them you want the scooter delivered at your accommodation.
 This way, if you have questions or problems – I assume you can’t speak Chinese – the people who work at your hotel can help you communicate with the people who will rent you the scooter.